edoderor/shCAST_DMS_analysis/README.md

     - sgRNA_screening_Plotting.ipynb: Analysis and plotting pipeline
     - sgRNA_dict.txt: Variant-to-barcode correspondace
     - 0124_E1_input_counts.txt: Read counts for each barcode in the input library for replicate 1
-    - 0124_E1_noArab_counts.txt: Read counts for each barcode in the Kan library for replicate 1
+    - 0124_E1_noArab_counts.txt: Read counts for each barcode in the Kan selection library for replicate 1
-    - 0124_E1_withArab_counts.txt: Read counts for each barcode in the Ara+Kan library for replicate 1
+    - 0124_E1_withArab_counts.txt: Read counts for each barcode in the Ara+Kan selection library for replicate 1
     - 0124_E2_input_counts.txt: Read counts for each barcode in the input library for replicate 2
-    - 0124_E2_noArab_counts.txt: Read counts for each barcode in the Kan library for replicate 2
+    - 0124_E2_noArab_counts.txt: Read counts for each barcode in the Kan selection library for replicate 2
-    - 0124_E2_withArab_counts.txt: Read counts for each barcode in the Ara+Kan library for replicate 2
+    - 0124_E2_withArab_counts.txt: Read counts for each barcode in the Ara+Kan selection library for replicate 2

 ## Reproducing analysis
 To get started with the analysis, follow these steps: